HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

   sql_file="tabindex_usage_and_values.sql",
 ) }}

 Out of all websites with `tabindex` attribute, 7% have `tabindex` with a positive value.
-A positive value for `tabindex` is used to override the keyboard focus order and most of the time leads to a <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html">WCAG 2.4.3 - Focus Order</a> failure.
 Using positive values for `tabindex` is generally bad practice since it disrupts the normal navigation.
-Karl Groves has a <a hreflang="en" href="https://karlgroves.com/2018/11/13/why-using-tabindex-values-greater-than-0-is-bad">great article</a> that explains this concept further.
+[Karl Groves](https://twitter.com/karlgroves) has a <a hreflang="en" href="https://karlgroves.com/2018/11/13/why-using-tabindex-values-greater-than-0-is-bad">great article</a> that explains this concept further.

 ### Landmarks